 V is for Victor, which I always thought was a dashed fine comic.
 Sadly, it’s out of print as we are no longer allowed to hurl abuse at Krauts, Nips and Eye-ties.
 A dashed shame if ever there was one.
 Still, nil disperandum, as the old Latin beak used to say.
 V is also for Vulcan, the smashing new bomber plane that will put Britain at the forefront of the jet age.

 W is for Whisky and Whisky isn’t British.
 It’s Scottish.
 Much as the Jockoes like to think that they’re part of the club, they’re jolly well not!
-W will now stand for Wetherspoon’s, a drinking establishment for the classier members of the lower orders.
+W will now stand for Wetherspoon’s, a drinking establishment for filthy, tattooed oiks that wouldn’t be allowed anywhere near our clubs but support us all the same.

 Y is for Yankee.
 None of us could actually remember anything about the American Civil War of Independence but we were all sure the Yankees were on one side or the other of that.
 So we decided that it was best to steer clear and go with Yobbo in honour of our charmingly oikish friends and collaborators in the EDL.